 Silence enveloped his classroom as the twenty-seven of us took it all in.
 Mr. Crockett began to look benignly at each of us and stopped when he saw that I had suddenly broken into an expansive smile.
 At that moment, my mind ventured back to those long-ago days in my driveway where Clinker and I had somehow endured the manacles of a playpen with a forbidding name.

 “What are you smiling about, Shaun?”
 Mr. Crockett asked.

 “Well, Mr. Crockett, I once lived in Alcatraz, where I was forever pining to escape…but a monkey saved me in the end.”

-He glanced at my for a long time, chuckled to himself, and then gave me the best compliment I ever received as a student.
+He glanced at me for a long time, chuckled to himself, and then gave me the best compliment I ever received as a student.

 “Now Shaun, that’s something that Sylvia might have said.”

-This article was written in memory of both Mr. Crockett (by one of his Crocketteers) – and our dear Sylvia, Wellesley’s muse.
+This article was written in memory of both Mr. Crockett (by one of his Crocketteers) – and our dear Sylvia, the Town of Wellesley, Massachusetts’ enduring muse.